Maison Dentaire Specialist Clinic

 We assess each tooth carefully before treatment and monitor your response closely afterward.
 Our aim is always to manage discomfort early and keep treatment as conservative as possible.

-No. Crowns and bridges made from porcelain, ceramic, or metal do not whiten like natural teeth.
+No. Crowns are made from porcelain, ceramic, or metal do not whiten like natural teeth.
 Whitening treatments only work on natural tooth structure.

 For this reason, we always discuss shade selection carefully before making your final restoration.
-If whitening is planned, we usually recommend completing it before fabricating the crown or bridge so everything matches naturally.
+If whitening is planned, we usually recommend completing it before fabricating the crown so everything matches naturally.

-The cost of dental crowns and bridges varies depending on several factors, including the type of restoration, material used, number of teeth involved, and the complexity of the case.
-Crowns and bridges made from different materials—such as ceramic, zirconia, or metal-based options—also differ in cost.
+The cost of dental crowns varies depending on several factors, including the type of restoration, material used, number of teeth involved, and the complexity of the case.
+Crowns are made from different materials—such as ceramic, zirconia, or metal-based options—also differ in cost.

 During your consultation, we assess your teeth carefully and discuss the most appropriate treatment options for your needs.
 A personalised treatment plan with transparent fees will be provided before any treatment begins.